-Or it is always about him/her and you sometimes feel you nowhere feature in your relationship?
+Or is it always about him/her, and you feel unimportant in your relationship?

 Most people cannot realize why it happens to their relationships, which had such an awesome start.

-Relationships, like other phenomenon, have curves—ups and downs, upheavals and happy days.
+Relationships, like other phenomena, have curves—difficulties, upheavals, and happy days.

-Like business cycles, there will always be difficulties—true.
+Like business cycles, there will always be challenges—true.

-But if in the course of those crests and troughs, you lose touch with your own self—it is very difficult to rediscover who are when you have spent years being someone else.
+But if you lose touch with yourself during those crests and troughs, it is very difficult to rediscover who you are when you have spent years being someone else.

 And guess what—had you been in the right relationship—you would have changed only for the good, only bettered your habits and become more exceptional.

-You would have still had your friends, your hobbies, your likes and dislikes, your life.
+You would still have your friends, hobbies, likes and dislikes, and life.

 “Should I break up with my partner if our conversations suck?”
 YES!